Locating and Exploring Pedestrian Scenarios

 Summary

-With Edge you can quickly find any scenarios you need from within the knowledge graph, explore their taxonomic coverage, and prepare them for an upcoming risk assessment or simulation test.
+With conode you can quickly find any scenarios you need from within the knowledge graph, explore their taxonomic coverage, and prepare them for an upcoming risk assessment or simulation test.

 As introduced in the Exploring Heterogeneous Datasets from Across the Globe workflow, the AV Sandbox dataset contains a fusion of structured and unstructured datasets, static video data from accident hotspots, dash-cam videos, media articles, and simulated recreations of risky events to map out the tricky events and phenomena autonomous vehicles face on the road.